LabBench-Society/LabBench.Documentation/content/en/docs/experiments/procedures/General/Questionnaire.md

 * Runtime configuration of experimental parameters
 * Conditional branching and parameterisation of subsequent procedures

-This makes questionnaires an integral part of the experimental control flow rather than a standalone data-collection tool.

-Each question in a questionnaire is uniquely identified by an id and includes:

-* A title (the prompt or label shown to the user)
-* An instruction (guidance on how to interpret or answer the question)
+Each question in a questionnaire is uniquely identified by an id and includes: 1) a title (the prompt or label shown to the user), and 2) an instruction (guidance on how to interpret or answer the question).
 The id is used to identify the answer in the dataset, and to refer to it from calculated parameters.

-The procedure window for the `<questionnaire>` is shown in Figure 1.
+The procedure panel and participant screen for the `<questionnaire>` is shown in Figure 1.

 ![](/images/Experitments_Procedures_General_Questionnaire/Slide1.PNG)

+The participant screen is only displayed and used if the questionnaire is to be completed by the participant (`control="participant"`).
+The procedure pannel provides in the top of the panel the title and instruction for the question.
+Below the title of the instruction is the question that must be answered, and at the bottom is buttoms for going to the next and previous questions.
+It is only possible to go to the next question if the current question has been answered.

-## Test definition
+## Procedure definition

+Questionnaires are defined with the `<questionnaire>` element:

 ```xml
 <questionnaire id="PARTICIPANT"